sodascience/metasyn/docs/paper/paper.md

 This research was conducted in whole or in part using ODISSEI, the Open Data Infrastructure for Social Science and Economic Innovations (https://ror.org/03m8v6t10)

-The `metasyn` project is supported by the FAIR Research IT Innovation Fund of Utrecht University (March 2023)
+`metasyn` was supported by the Utrecht University FAIR Research IT Innovation Fund (March 2023)

 # References